Find out about Jim Steinmeyer‘s version of walking through wall illusion revealed for the first time based on my opinion

 Another reason why I think it is a picture banner of cinder blocks is because when the prop shakes, it wavers momentarily.

 At 4:52-4:53 when Jan Rouven pushes his way through the stack of cinder/concrete blocks, the prop shakes.

 I notice the bottom part of narrow area of supposed cinder blocks wavering or quivering, just like an elastic material.

 For the German illusionist Jan Rouven he does not show the audience the prop back view when he performs the illusion.

-For Sean Paul, his assistant spin the prop around when he is midst of walking through the wall.
+For Sean Paul, his assistant spins the prop around when he is midst of walking through the wall.

 If I am not mistaken as seen from the video, he uses two pictures of the fake cinder blocks (front & back).